senecajs/ramanujan/README.md

 ## Tracing

-The system comes with a tracing system based on [zipkin](http://zipkin.io) and [seneca-zipkin-tracer](https://github.com/senecajs-labs/seneca-zipkin-tracer).
+Ramanuja comes with a tracing system based on [zipkin](http://zipkin.io) and [seneca-zipkin-tracer](https://github.com/senecajs-labs/seneca-zipkin-tracer).

-This is useful for inspecting the behaviour of the running services, helps understanding the architecture, check latency across network calls.
+This is useful for inspecting the behaviour of the running services, helps understanding the architecture and checking latency across network calls.

-For an introduction to zipkin take look look at [zipkin.io](http://zipkin.io) and the ["dapper paper" from google](http://research.google.com/pubs/pub36356.html) upon which zipkin is modeled.
+For an introduction to zipkin take a look at [zipkin.io](http://zipkin.io) and the ["dapper paper" from google](http://research.google.com/pubs/pub36356.html) upon which zipkin is modeled.

 The basic idea here is that seneca-zipkin-tracer is creating a zipkin span for each action executed, and relationships between actions and between services is maintained.